Last updated on July 10, 2025

 If you’re playing a non-green, non-artifact based, non-mana hungry deck then I wouldn’t suggest including more than five to seven rocks.
 This allows for the Commander staples and a couple color-pairing specific options.
 Anything over that is better as land fetch spells, cost reducers, or mana support spells like Doubling Cube and Explorer's Scope.

 If you’re playing green I'd expect anywhere from seven to nine rocks to account for the extra mana requirements.
-A fair bit of these will those that let you generate mana of any color or colorless mana.
+A fair bit of those should let you generate mana of any color or colorless mana.

 If you’re playing an artifact-based or mana-hungry deck then I'd run as mana rocks as you can manage while still having the deck still work as expected.
-Having some of these myself, I've found that the number is different for each one based on how it uses those artifacts (affinity, sacrifice, graveyard shenanigans, etc.) This is especially true for colorless decks since they're more mana hungry and work well with a focus on any mana rocks that are mana neutral or positive.
+In my decks I've found that the number is different for each one based on how it uses those artifacts (affinity, sacrifice, graveyard shenanigans, etc.) This is especially true for colorless decks since they're more mana hungry and work well with a focus on any mana rocks that are mana neutral or positive.

 Mana Rocks vs. Cost Reducers

-There's an argument to be made that you don’t really need to run mana rocks if you make all of your mana costs cheaper.
-I say sure, if that’s your prerogative.
+Why not both mana rocks and reducers?
 Personally I think if you make the costs cheaper and run mana rocks then you have more mana to cast those cheaper spells with.
 Ultimately I have both mana rocks and cost reducers with the same weight, so you very well could replace one for the other.

-I will say that if you’re running a lot of one specific color or color combination, or your deck is using a lot of alternate cost mechanics like cycling, then running a cost reducer focused on those (like Fluctuator) is never a bad idea.
+I will say that if you’re running a lot of one specific color or color combination, or your deck is using a lot of alternate cost mechanics like cycling, then running a cost reducer focused on those (like Fluctuator) is better.

 Do Cost Reducers Count as a Mana Rock?